vitest-dev/vitest/docs/guide/coverage.md

 Since Vitest 0.31.0, you can check your coverage report in [Vitest UI](./ui).

-If you have configured coverage reporters, don't forget to add `html` reporter to the list, Vitest UI will only enable html coverage report if it is present.
+Vitest UI will enable coverage report when it is enabled explicitly and the html coverage reporter is present, otherwise it will not be available:
+- enable `coverage.enabled=true` in your configuration or run Vitest with `--coverage.enabled=true` flag
+- add `html` to the `coverage.reporters` list: you can also enable `subdir` option to put coverage report in a subdirectory

 <img alt="html coverage activation in Vitest UI" img-light src="/vitest-ui-show-coverage-light.png">
 <img alt="html coverage activation in Vitest UI" img-dark src="/vitest-ui-show-coverage-dark.png">